 If you or someone you know is interested in finding out about how to become a St. Lucie Habitat Homeowner, please call our office to speak with DonnaLea Askman, Program Director, at (772) 464-1117, ext.
 104, or DonnaLea@stluciehabitat.org.

 1. The applicant's level of need

-2. Their willingness to partner with Habitat
+2. The applicant's willingness to partner with Habitat

 As part of their willingness to partner, Habitat's homebuyers invest hundreds of hours of their own labor, called sweat equity, working alongside volunteers and other Habitat homeowners.